miso-lims/miso-lims/docs/user_manual/type_data.md

 {% include userman-heading.md section=page.section sub=sub title="Array Models" %}

 Array models are similar to sequencing container models, except they describe the chip or cartridge that the array is loaded into, including the number of samples it can hold.

-Modifications to array models can only be made via direct access to the MISO database.
-As such, they must be performed by a MISO adminstrator.
+MISO administrators can add, edit, and delete array models using the standard interface.
+An array model can only be deleted if it is not used by any existing arrays.

 {% include userman-toplink.md %}